timolinn/the-year-of-the-rustacean/README.md

 - When you try to access an invalid index in a `vecror`, the `.get` (`v.get(9_000)`) method returns `None` without panicking while Rust will panick if you perform the same operation using the index syntax (`&v[9_000]`).
 - Rust will not let you extend a mutable vector if there's an immutable reference to the same `vector` already.
 Check ownership rules above.
 - You can iterate over elements in a `vector`, mutably or immutably using loops.
+- Rust needs to know what types will be in the vector at compile time so it knows exactly how much memory on the heap will be needed to store each element.

 ## Strings